Alchemication/third-eye/README.md

 Let's talk hardware, shall we?

-Even though, it would be quite trivial to adapt this app to any OS and hardware, it has been developed, tailored and tested on resource constraint devices, like Raspberry PI.
+Even though it would be quite trivial to adapt this app to any OS and hardware, it has been developed, tailored and tested on resource constraint devices, like Raspberry PI.

 Here is a list of components needed to complete the project in its ideal setup.

 - Raspberry PI (ideally RPi4) + case (connected via Ethernet or Wi-Fi)
 - USB camera (or optionally Wi-Fi camera)